 When our wages are deposited into our banks, the first thing we want to do is spend it — thinking with our hearts and not with our heads!
 Making New Year’s resolutions can often be disastrous, with 80% of people failing by February and regretting it instantly — have you managed to keep yours up?
 One of the most common New Year’s resolutions is to cut down on spending, and although this sounds achievable, if you don’t have a fully-pledged strategy in place, the likeliness of failure spirals out of control.

 Unexpected expenses can arise at any moment, meaning that we must be prepared to fork out that extra cash to fix the problem.
 It all adds up.
-For that reason, we’ve made some assessments on how those extra savings can come in handy if something like that was to occur.
+This is why dental insurance is very beneficial.
+We’ve made some assessments on how those extra savings can come in handy if something like that was to occur.

 Public transport vs owning your own vehicle